CompuTec/computec-docs/docs/processforce/user-guide/scheduling/overview.md

 Click [here](../routings/resources.md) to find out more about resources and how to set them.

-To view related videos, click [here](https://www.youtube.com/playlist?list=PLtT6kgaz5YneralBjyvyCSYXbTT0QRHYx).
+To view related videos on Resources, click [here](https://www.youtube.com/playlist?list=PLtT6kgaz5YneralBjyvyCSYXbTT0QRHYx).

 ![Resources](./media/overview/resource-main.png)